nasa/HyperCP/README_configuration.md

 - **HLDxxxA.cal**: Lt (Frame Type: Dark)
 - **HSLxxxA.cal**: Lt (Frame Type: Light)

-where xxx is the serial number of the SeaBird instrument, followed (where appropriate) by factory calibration codes (usually A, B, C, etc. associated with the date of calibration).
+where xxx is the serial number of the Sea-Bird instrument, followed (where appropriate) by factory calibration codes (usually A, B, C, etc. associated with the date of calibration).
 Note that if you have a robotic platform, you only need one .tdf file for the tracker: SATNAV for Sea-Bird Solar Tracker or UMTWR for UMaine Solar tracker (pySAS).
 ***Be sure to choose the factory calibration files appropriate to the date of data collection.***